tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast-2.md

 # HW - Circle Blast! - Part 2

 ## I. Overview
-In this walkthrough we will complete *Circle Blast!*.
+In this walkthrough we will continue to work on *Circle Blast!* by adding ship animation, circle animation, collision detection, and a game over state.

 ## II.
 Implement our main "game loop"